Roofing terms can be confusing.

 Architectural shingles are roofing materials made of asphalt and fiberglass that come in various colors designed to mimic slate or wood shakes.

-They are more expensive to purchase and maintain but can last 30-50 years if properly taken care of.
+They are more expensive to purchase and maintain but can last 30-50 years if properly handled.

 This type of roof consists of several layers of asphalt and ply sheets that work together to keep water out and provide weather protection, making it an ideal choice for commercial roofing.